-What are the major challenges of aging?
+What are the challenges of aging?
 Our journey through the second half of life requires each one of us to adapt to a variety of age-related challenges.
 The physical challenges of aging result in various forms of functional decline in the body.
 The psychological challenges of aging impact our sense of identity, independence, and purpose in life.
 The spiritual challenges of aging demand reflection on difficult issues such as loss, grief, death, and impermanence.
 The cultural challenges of aging include retirement, financial planning, ageism, inclusion, and contribution.
 And finally, the environmental challenges of aging include dealing with change, transition, transience, thresholds, and liminality.
 This article identifies three major challenges in each of these five frontiers of aging.

 The second half of life is a unique, unsettling, and often mercurial period of time.
 In an important sense, it is a powerful and unique call to adventure that is both frightening and inspiring at the same time.